Benndot/NHL-API-WebApp/ReadMe.md

 "/teams" (GET): Returns the (still under construction) teams_franchises.html file.
 Meant to contain a couple of static interaction buttons that allow for either a list of all active NHL teams, or a list of all NHL franchises that have ever existed, to be generated

+"/table" (GET): Returns my experimental table page, on which I'm messing around with some fronted scripting that might soon be important to this project

 "/player_search" (POST): Takes an input of a text box and applies that string to the NHL APIs player search function.
 A list of players matching that key-word is then returned, which is picked apart and rearranged into a more nicely presented string of data for each entry entry.
 That list of data strings is then inserted into a dynamic webpage and is sent back to the user.